evancolewright/HeadDrops/README.md

 # HeadDrops

+### Important Note
+__As of March 3rd, 2024, this repository has been archived and will not receive more updates.__  I don't have time to put into this project currently, but I encourage anybody that's adamant about fixing it to fork it and make it better!

 HeadDrops is a server plugin made for Spigot servers running versions 1.8.8 - 1.18.2.
 The plugin alters the player experience by allowing players on the server to drop their heads when they die.

 ## Building from Source